 They aren’t white-hot glowing wreckage from high-yield nuclear detonations.

 They’ve just stopped.

 The Blackthorn’s Promise hasn’t.
-Its jump drive fires, and she’s knocked unconscious as her helmet is propelled into the side of her head.
+Its warp drive fires, and she’s knocked unconscious as her helmet is propelled into the side of her head.